 Conservation Halton’s vision is to sustain a healthy watershed with clean streams, vigorous forests, abundant green space and balanced growth that results in strong livable communities.

 The Halton Catholic District School Board is committed to environmental stewardship.
 From installing renewable energy projects at their schools, to educating students about the importance of preserving our planet, the HCDSB is ensuring a safe, sustainable future.

 Environmental Stewardship Policy and click below to learn about their environmental actions.

 The Halton District School Board is taking steps to reduce their environmental footprint and how these kinds of measures are connected to student learning.

 Click below to learn more about HDSB’s approach to Environmental Sustainability.

-The Town of Halton has taken steps to adapt and mitigate the effects of Climate Change.
+The Town of Halton Hills has taken steps to adapt and mitigate the effects of Climate Change.
 The Town Council is committed to taking direct action to reduce greenhouse gases and develop effective climate change initiatives.